A short sail over to Gozo offers crystal clear waters and fabulous snorkelling in the caves and grottos.

-The past Arab occupants named the peninsula ¨Xebb ir-Ras¨ meaning Sheb point – referring to its lighthouse.
-Over the years the pronunciation has become “Sciberras”.
-Back then, a small watchtower built in 1488, was the only building on the peninsula.
+The past Arab occupants named the peninsula ¨Xebb ir-Ras¨, meaning Sheb point – referring to its lighthouse.
+Over the years, the pronunciation has become “Sciberras”.
+Back then, a small watchtower built-in 1488 was the only building on the peninsula.
 Later a fortress replaced the watchtower.
-In 1565, Fort Saint Elmo fell to the Ottomans, but the Order of St John won the siege with assistance from Sicily.
-The victorious crusaders then built a fortified city on the peninsula called Valletta.
-Pope Pius V sent his architect Francesco Laperrelli hence the town has a certain flair from the era.
+In 1565, Fort Saint Elmo fell to the Ottomans, but the Order of St John won the siege with Sicily’s assistance.
+The victorious crusaders then built a fortified Mediterranean city on the peninsula called Valletta.
+Pope Pius V sent his architect Francesco Laperrelli; hence the town has a certain flair from the era.
 Also, King Phillip of Spain provided substantial funds to help create this new Catholic outpost.
 Valetta evolved and became embellished with Baroque architecture.

 World War II

-Valletta was a flashpoint during the two-year siege of Malta during which German and Italian air raids caused tremendous damage to the once grand city.
-In 1980, UNESCO listed Valletta as a World Heritage Site along with The Megalithic Temples and Hypogeum of Hal-Saflieni.
+Valletta was a flashpoint during the two-year siege of Malta, during which German and Italian air raids caused tremendous damage to this once grand Mediterranean city.
+In 1980, UNESCO listed Valletta as a World Heritage Site and The Megalithic Temples and Hypogeum of Hal-Saflieni.

-Furthermore, is as a bridging territory between the African and European continents.
+Furthermore, it is a bridging territory between the African and European continents.
 Malta hosted the Commonwealth Heads of Government Meeting and the Valletta Summit on Migration both in 2015.
-Additionally, for this year 2018, Valletta has been chosen as the European capital for Culture.

 Vallette enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
 The average temperatures range from around 15°C in January to the high 30s°C in August.